Bachelor of Arts (BA) in Social Work

 **If you are a new transfer student at the University, you will need to register during your school orientation date (January for new spring students, June - Aug for new fall students)

-- Click on the curriculum sheet to review your required courses for each semester in the social work major.
+- Click on the curriculum-at-a-glance to review your required courses for each semester in the social work major.

 - Register through Rutgers Web Registration System (Current Rutgers students only.
 You will need your NetID and password).
 You may also build, review and compare schedules using the Course Schedule Planner.